This website uses cookies to ensure you get the best experience on our website. Learn more

 Kunene River Camp: Our full report

-The next day, activities from here include a boat trip along the Kunene – which starts off passing sandy banks and lush vegetation which harbours monitor lizards and crocodiles.
-Further up stream there are some gentle rapids to raise the pulse and some interesting geological formations.
-We had some good bird sightings whilst on the boat, including gymnogene, auger buzzard, Abdim's stork, wire-tailed sparrow, little bee-eater and African pied-wagtail.
+The next day, you’ll take a boat trip along the Kunene, passing sandy banks and lush vegetation which harbours monitor lizards and crocodiles.
+Further upstream are some gentle rapids and some interesting geological formations.
+We were impressed by the bird sightings, from gymnogene and augur buzzard to Abdim's stork, wire-tailed sparrow and little bee-eater.

-After lunch at the Kunene River Camp, visitors on our Skeleton Coast safari trip usually head off back to the airstrip for their flight back to Windhoek, arriving late afternoon.
+After lunch back at camp, visitors usually head back to the airstrip for their flight back to Windhoek, arriving late afternoon.

 Our view